 All life insurance policies contain certain exclusions.
 This means there are certain circumstances in which they won’t pay out any benefits when the insured passes away.
 Some of these exclusions are activities that are the insured’s fault.
 For example, if a death occurs as a result of illegal activity, most policies won’t pay out any benefits.
 However, some of the other exclusions are completely out of the control of the insured, such as acts of war whether in Afghanistan or Iraq.

 War Exclusion Clause and Life Insurance Claim

 Most life insurance policies have an exclusion for acts of war.
 This means that in the event of certain war acts, such as an invasion, an act of terrorism, or a military coup, the insurance company won’t pay out any benefits to the beneficiaries of the insured.
 The war exclusion used to only appear only in policies of those contractually assuming liability, such as service members, rather than private citizens.
 The assumption was that only people in the military would die from events that were war or terror related.
 However, that all changed after September 11th, 2001.
 After the terrorist attack on the twin towers, life insurance companies began putting the war exclusion into all of their policies.
-If your life insurance claim was denied, contact us today.

 Why Do Life Insurance Policies Have An Act Of War Exclusion?